ThonyPrice/deepl_project/presentation/manuscript.md

 ## Prevent overfitting 1/2

 More specifically:
-1. We preprocessed the pictures by subtracting the feature-wise mean of each datapoint
+1. We preprocessed the pictures by subtracting the feature-wise mean of the dataset from each datapoint
 2. Added a L2 regularization at the end of each convolutional stack, which we initialized to .001
 3. Did testing with 3 fully connected layers instead and increased dropout to 70%